Hierarchical Fault Detection and Diagnosis for Transformer Architectures: Introduction

-To address these gaps, we propose DEFault++, a learning-based diagnostic technique for transformer models.
+To address this gap, we propose DEFault++, a hierarchical learning-based technique for diagnosing faults in transformer models.
 DEFault++ produces three levels of diagnosis.
-Level~1 detects whether a fault is present.
-Level~2 classifies the fault into its category, such as QKV or masking.
-Level~3 identifies the root cause within that category.
-Our key insight is that each transformer fault can leave a distinctive pattern inside the affected component, even when the overall training metrics appear normal.
-DEFault++ measures how each transformer component behaves during training and connects these measurements through a Fault Propagation Graph (FPG) built from the internal structure of the transformer.
-This structure allows the diagnostic model to trace a fault back to its category and explain the diagnosis using the runtime patterns that support it.
-On DEFault-bench, which contains 3{,}739 labeled instances from encoder and decoder architectures, DEFault++ outperforms four existing DNN debugging techniques on Level~1 fault detection across AUROC, macro-F1, and accuracy.
-In our developer study (N\,=\,21), repair-action accuracy improved from 57.1\% without assistance to 83.3\% with DEFault++ assistance.
+It first detects whether a fault is present, then assigns the fault to a transformer component category such as the QKV projection or masking, and finally identifies the root cause within that category.
+Together, these three levels point a developer toward the responsible component and the cause behind the observed behavior rather than toward a generic training symptom, so a developer knows which component to inspect and why it is faulty.
+Even fault detection is difficult here, since a fault can shift internal attention behavior while the overall training metrics look normal.
+Our key idea is that each such fault still leaves a distinctive pattern inside the affected component.
+DEFault++ measures how each transformer component behaves during training and connects these measurements through a structural prior, the \emph{Fault Propagation Graph (FPG)}, derived from the transformer's forward and backward equations.
+This prior organizes the runtime measurements so the diagnostic model can link an observed deviation to a fault category and report the measurements behind each diagnosis.
+Training and evaluating DEFault++ requires transformer faults labeled at the component level, which no existing benchmark provides.
+We therefore construct DEFault-bench, a benchmark of 5{,}556 labeled instances from encoder and decoder architectures, generated with a transformer-specific mutation technique.
+On DEFault-bench, DEFault++ improves fault detection over four prior DNN debugging techniques, reaching an F1 of up to 0.91 for fault detection.
+To confirm that these findings extend to faults found in practice, we further evaluate DEFault++ on real-world faults collected from open-source repositories.
+In a developer study with 21 participants, repair-action accuracy rises from 57.1\% without assistance to 83.3\% with DEFault++.